 Fibromyalgia and Spinal Cord Compression

 Fibromyalgia may also be a sign of a spinal disorder.
-Upper cervical stenosis can result in nerve compression, which can lead to widespread bodily pain and tenderness.
+Spinal stenosis can result in nerve compression, which can lead to widespread bodily pain and tenderness.

 According to the University of Kansas School of Medicine and Arthritis Research Center, fibromyalgia was 13 times more likely after a neck injury or condition that led to spinal compression.
 Another study published in the American College of Rheumatology also revealed that about 50 percent of fibromyalgia patients in the study had positional cervical cord compression.